Mriyazat/mirror-augmented-reasoning/README.md

 Research code accompanying our EMNLP 2026 submission.

+## Abstract

+Mechanism-level drug–drug interaction (DDI) prediction requires identifying *which* enzyme or pharmacodynamic axis is implicated, in *which* direction, and with *which* evidence — not merely whether two drugs interact.
+We introduce a reproducible mechanism-level DDI labelling and evaluation protocol with a structured 7-family / 147-subtype taxonomy, leakage-safe cold-split protocols, and auditable reasoning metrics for evaluating pharmacological prediction beyond flat interaction classification.
+We propose a pipeline that produces a 7B reasoning **MARD** (**M**irror-**A**ugmented **R**easoning **D**istillation), combining three training innovations: a single-token KL on the direction tag that ties the model's prediction, per-loss PRM-weighted DPO with programmatic hard negatives, and a leakage-safe mechanism-aware retrieval channel.
+Process-reward step labels are automatically verifiable against DrugBank-structured fields, requiring no human annotation or LLM judge.
+On the April-2026 DrugBank release, our **MARD-7B** is the only system in a 32-system comparison whose accuracy survives drug-pair novelty, beating the best baseline by **+13.9 pp** and GPT-4o by **+6.7 pp** at ~1% of frontier API cost.
+Further analysis reveals an *anti-memorisation* signature where accuracy improves on rarely seen drugs, suggesting that gain comes from structured pharmacological reasoning rather than drug-frequency memorisation.

+## Pipeline overview

 The pipeline produces a small, calibrated DDI predictor that emits mechanism-grounded reasoning traces.
 At a high level it has four phases: